mjtorn/django-stripe/docs/library/actions/products/coupons.md

 This method is used to synchronize all local Stripe coupons data with the Stripe API.
 It retrieves a batch of coupons from the Stripe API and then iterates over them, calling the `sync` method on each one.

-??? example "Sync all coupons"
+!!!
+Example "Sync all coupons"
     ```python
     from django_stripe.actions import StripeCouponAction